Externship Training Program

 The following application materials should be submitted to Dr. Alexandra (Allie) Minieri, Associate Director, Training Services via e-mail to firstname.lastname@example.org to apply to the program:

-- Cover letter expressing specific interest in this program and prior relevant experience.
+- Cover letter expressing specific interest in this program and prior relevant clinical experience.

 - Unofficial transcript.

 - Two letters of recommendation sent directly to the Training Director (email@example.com).
 One must be from someone who is familiar with the applicant’s clinical work.

 For more information, please contact: